Resisting Temptation

 But the Bible is not sympathetic to such excuses.
 "If it be possible, as much as lieth in you, live peaceably with all men.
 Dearly beloved, avenge not yourselves, but rather give place unto wrath: for it is written, Vengeance is mine; I will repay, saith the Lord.
 Therefore if thine enemy hunger, feed him; if he thirst, give him drink: for in so doing thou shalt heap coals of fire on his head.
 Be not overcome of evil, but overcome evil with good" (Rom.
 12:17-21).

-2. Do I pretend that the flesh is too strong to control?
+2. Do I pretend that my flesh is too strong to control?

 Although everyone above early childhood is capable of sexual sin, the most vulnerable are teenagers, since they have the weakest internal controls.
 It is therefore wise to structure their lives so that before marriage, they will stay away from relationships involving affectionate touching.
 Some parents oppose strict standards on the grounds that God made the young incapable of wholly restraining their strong desires.
 I have often seen parents later regret such thinking.
 When their teenager became involved in impure romance, he or she lost an interest in spiritual things, and in many cases the backsliding led to personal tragedy.